antdevelopment1/portfolio/README.md

 * jQuery

 ## Site Walkthrough
 <p>This is the landing page.
-In the background you will see am image of some of my favorites types of patterns called sacred geometry.</p>
+In the background, you will see an image of some of my favorites types of patterns called sacred geometry.</p>
 <p align='center'>
     <img src='readme/images/landing-page.png'></img>
 </p>